LISA and the LISA Science Team: The LISA Science Team (LST)

 \subsection{The Communications Working Group}

-The Comms WG, chaired by AH and KLS, aims to ensure smooth communications, both internal and external , formally and informally (via mutual members).
+The Communivations WG, chaired by AH and KLS, aims to ensure smooth communications, both internal and external , formally and informally (via mutual members).
 Internal connects the different WGs, LST members, and project scientists.
 External refers to interested entities, including the Distributed Data Processing Centre (DDPC members: JG), NASA Science Ground Segment (NSGS: external member Ann Hornschemeier Cardiff of NASA), Lisa Consortium (AH, JG, VK, JSK), Gravitational Wave International Committee (GWIC: JG, AH, JSK) and other such stakeholders.
-Several lines of external communication have been established: the LST has an official email (LISAScienceTeam@esa.int), moderated by AH and KLS; a FAQ list has been created, which will go live on the ESA LISA website shortly (with other prepared material); close ties to the Consortium communications is set up via shared members VK and JSK; and living slides have been created for use by LST members to minimise repetitive work and unify messaging when presenting on LISA and LST.
+Several lines of external communication have been established: the LST has an official email (LISAScienceTeam@esa.int), moderated by AH and KLS; an FAQ list has been created, which will go live on the ESA LISA website shortly (with other prepared material by this WG in collaboration with the ESA project team); close ties to the Consortium communications is set up via shared members VK and JSK; procedure guidelines have been created for recruiting temporary task forces or WG members as well as receiving external feedback on LST deliverables; and living slides have been created for use by LST members to minimise repetitive work and unify messaging when presenting on LISA and LST.
 Internal links are being supported by streamlining interactions between the various WGs in reporting and presenting their progress and deliverables to both other LST members and the scientific community; this includes a response to questions document that ensures consistent messaging about mission timelines, outcomes, authorship, etc.